 - The series finale randomly has Wonder Girl and Robin hook up, though neither had received much screentime or characterization to lead up to the development.
 A part of the script that didn't make it into the final product even pokes fun at how sudden relationships can happen, with the two stating "We know" and secretly holding hands.

 - That same unused scene reveals that Tye and Asami get together.
 There was nothing explicitly romantic between them previously, but they at least interacted more and it was already popular with the fans.

 - The Grand Finale of Daria has Upchuck randomly hitting on Andrea during a party.
 She agrees to leave the party to go on a date with him, to his complete and utter amazement.

-- In The Legend of Korra this happens literally in the Grand Finale.
-Korra and Asami walk off into the spirit portal holding hands and looking lovingly at each other.
-Until then, the fandom had assumed that their relationship moments were Les Yay, not actual Ship Tease.
+- In The Legend of Korra ends with Korra and Asami walk off into the spirit portal holding hands and looking lovingly at each other, with the creators later confirming that this was indeed an example of this trope.
+Until then, the fandom had assumed that any perceived romantic moments were the result of their own Les Yay Shipping Goggles, not actual Ship Tease.

 - The Grand Finale of Penn Zero: Part-Time Hero has Penn and Sashi share a kiss sometime after the team's final mission.